francislance/dtctl/README.md

 - **Fetch Projects**: Retrieve and display all projects from the current Dependency-Track server.
 - **Cross-Platform Support**: Available for Linux, macOS, and Windows, ensuring broad usability.
 - **Extensible Architecture**: Designed to allow the addition of more commands and functionalities in the future.

 ---

+## Use Cases

+**Use Case 1:** When a new build is produced, automatically update the policy’s hash to ensure the latest component is recognized before deployment.
+This is using the command `dtcl set hashpolicycondition` then at later stage after the deployment, update the new hash of the component using `dtctl set component --fields-sha256="value`

+**Use Case 2:** Rapid CLI Queries by Security Admins.
+A security admin wants quick checks without using the GUI especially if managing multiple Dependency Track.
+Using the command `dtctl config use-context production` security admins can switch to other instances quickly and execute further evaluations using available commands.

+**Use Case 3:** Quickly verify violations when there is a security incident.
+Command `dtctl eval policy --uuid="policy-uuid"` can be used and easily review the tabulated results.

+**Other Use Cases:** Any quick tasks to be done programmatically can later be added.

+---